Skip to content

 Are Lottery Winnings Taxed in Australia?

-Great news for Australian lottery players — all lottery winnings in Australia are completely tax-free.
-Here is everything you need to know about how the ATO treats prize money.
+Good news — all lottery winnings in Australia are completely tax-free.
+Here's what you need to know about how the ATO treats prize money.

 Lottery Winnings Are TAX-FREE in Australia